-ECPAT has been at the forefront of the fight for legislation that will protect children who are commercially sexually exploited.
-The federal government passed the Trafficking Victims Protection Act in 2000.
-The law states that a person under 18 who is induced to perform a commercial sex act is a victim of a severe form of trafficking (22 U.S.C.
+ECPAT-USA has been at the forefront of the fight for legislation that will protect children who are commercially sexually exploited.
+In 2000, the federal government passed the Trafficking Victims Protection Act which states that a person under 18 who is induced to perform a commercial sex act is a victim of a severe form of trafficking (22 U.S.C.
 7102), not a perpetrator of prostitution.
 We continue to seek improvements in federal laws and policies, drawing on our past success and our vast experience in knowing what works for child protection.

 ECPAT-USA works with federal legislators and policy makers to improve the nation’s ability to prevent child exploitation and to respond when children are identified as victims of trafficking.
 ECPAT-USA has a powerful presence on Capitol Hill.
 Members of Congress regularly call on us for our expertise on child protection when they are developing trafficking policy and legislation.

 ECPAT-USA provides guidance, policy recommendations, and advocacy support to organizations in states across the country to improve the legal and system response to exploitation.
 ECPAT-USA is proud to support the efforts of local partners who are leading the fight to protect the children in their state.